mandeepmehra/hygieia/README.md

 Modify docker-compose.override.yaml to change the URLs and credentials as per your environments

 # Setup
-Checkout the contents into  a  local folder
+* Checkout the contents into a local folder
-Run docker-compose up -d
+* Run docker-compose up -d

-Opemn browser at http://localhost:3000 to access the UI
+* Open browser at http://localhost:3000 to access the UI